Cycling - Chaves faces steep learning curve on first Tour

-DUESSELDORF, Germany Esteban Chaves admits he is on a steep learning curve as he prepares for his Tour de France debut.
+DUESSELDORF, Germany (Reuters) - Esteban Chaves admits he is on a steep learning curve as he prepares for his Tour de France debut.

 The 27-year-old Orica-Scott rider has hardly raced professionally in France, but many are predicting he can challenge the likes of champion Chris Froome and fellow-Colombian Nairo Quintana.